appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database.md

 Appsmith uses Queries to collectively refer to APIs or Database queries that perform CRUD operations.
 :::

-To write and execute queries, you should understand the basics of [connecting to a Database](/core-concepts/connecting-to-data-sources/connecting-to-databases) or [Connecting to an API](/core-concepts/connecting-to-data-sources/authentication).
+To write and execute queries, you should understand the basics of [connecting to a Database](/data/datasource-reference/) or [Connecting to an API](data/datasource-reference/authenticated-api).
 You can create queries from a datasource using the Appsmith query editor.

 ## Create a query

 This section talks about creating a DB query in Appsmith.
-To learn about API queries, see [How to Create an API query](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis).
+To learn about API queries, see [REST API](data/datasource-reference/rest-api).

 Follow the below steps to create a database query in the query editor:

 * Go to **Datasources → +** to create a **new query** or select an **existing datasource** to which you wish to add a query.
-If you want to add a new datasource, follow the steps detailed in [Datasources](/core-concepts/connecting-to-data-sources/connecting-to-databases#connecting-to-a-database).

 * Choose the connected datasource and click **+ New Query**.
 You can also choose to add a new query by navigating to **Explorer** >> Scroll down to **Queries/JS** >> Click plus (**+**) sign >> Select the name `<DATASOURCE_NAME> Query` (users query).

 * The Appsmith query editor opens up when you create a new query or select an existing query.
-You can write the queries in the query editor and tweak the [query settings](/core-concepts/data-access-and-binding/querying-a-database/query-settings) from the settings tab.
+You can write the queries in the query editor and tweak the [query settings](data/datasource-reference/query-settings) from the settings tab.

 ![Appsmith Query Editor](/img/query_editor.png)